-The Zoom G1x Four is a great multi-effect unit for the beginner or those that are just on a tighter budget.
-It features all of the effects you’d expect in a multi-effects unit and more.
+The Zoom G1x Four is a great multi-effect unit for the beginner or those on a tighter budget.
+It features all the effects you’d expect in a multi-effects unit and more.

 We then played through a few of their effects just to test them out.
 Truth be told, they sounded good for such a low price.
 It was especially impressive to see how many effects and features were packed into this unit for just a touch over a hundred dollars.

-While the distortion patches sounded a little artificial, they were still very useable, and considering the price, we were still impressed overall.
+While the distortion patches sounded a little artificial, they were still very useable.
+Considering the price, we were still impressed overall.
 We had a great time with this unit, going through the different patches as well as jamming along to the drum patterns included in the unit.

 Naturally, the quality and overall user experience cannot be compared with that of a unit that costs ten times more.
 But all and all, the Zoom G1x Four holds its own and is a fantastic choice for anyone looking to get started with multi-effects.

-Verdict: The Zoom G1 x Four is a good tool for students and folks that want plenty of effects and options with a small budget.
+Verdict: The Zoom G1x Four is a good tool for students and folks who want plenty of effects and options with a small budget.
 The built-in drum patterns are a nice feature for adding some pep to your practice routines.

 A powerful multi-effects pedals with a fantastic interface.

 A comprehensive and versatile multi-effects unit that also excels at modeling.
 Featuring all the HX models as well as the dual DSP power of the original Helix, this unit offers all of the intuitiveness and fast workflow of the Helix user interface.